Program Details

 Housing & Meals

-You can choose to live in program sponsored housing (about 30 minutes from campus) with other international students or find a place on their own.
+You can choose to live in program sponsored housing (about 30 minutes from campus) with other international students or find a place on your own.
 The ISS housing includes three meals per day and a local transportation pass.

 Excursions

 The International Summer School staff organize a number of social and cultural events throughout the six-week program.
-Events change from year to year, check the ISS Social Activities page for details about upcoming programs.
+Events change from year to year, check the ISS Social Activities page for details about upcoming events and programs.

 Flight